nikmy/chatty/docs/api.md

 // UsersCount
 //      return: Number of users in the room with given roomId, or (0, error) func UsersCount(roomId string) (int, error)

+// CloseRoom
+//      unsafe: Make sure that all users in the room have been notified about room closing
+//      action: Delete room topic from kafka and close connection for sending messages, remove room from redis DB func CloseRoom(roomId string) error
 ```

 ## Message API